jmerten82/knowledge_base/trends/gpt/readme.md

 [Phuong et al. (2022): Formal Algorithms for Transformers](https://arxiv.org/abs/2207.09238)

+The tone of this paper is actually slightly irritating since it mentions at least one time to often that Pseudocode is very important.
+However, it gives a nice concise overview on what transformers are, how they are trained and what they predict.
+It also covers the big language models such as BERT and GPT.

 ## The Karpathy Repo
 This is a minimal and instructive implementation of the GPT language model.
 What GPT exactly does is best explained by ChatGPT itself: